 It was confusion between the AM and PM expression of standard versus military time that left this French guy at the airport twelve hours too late and, consequently, led to us meeting.
 This was his second attempt to Indonesia.
-I waved my ticket, the third reincarnation over seven months of a flight to Nepal, in the air.
+I waved my ticket—the third reincarnation over seven months of a flight to Nepal.
 Identifying that we were compadres in our dilemmas, we toasted to adventure while the truth of what adventure really entails hang over us.

 How could I not be excited?
-I have feelings, and hopes, and dreams-- all of which never seem to be exhaustive.
+My hopes and dreams never seem to be exhaustive.
 How can I calm down when I have the opportunity to turn any one of these into tangible reality?
 In my imagination, Everest was the manifestation of the most extreme point on Earth, a honeypot of tales of insurmountable odds for glory.
 Seeing the world’s biggest mountains for myself had been first on the bucket list for a long time.
 I tried to read between the lines of the universe sending me national holidays and broken bones to stop me from walking on the shoulders of the Himalayan giants, but I’ve learned that things are as deep as you want to believe they are.
-Finally recovered from these curveballs, I was ready it give it another shot.
+Finally recovered from these curveballs, I was ready to give it another shot.
 Still, even if I didn’t like what I heard, the advice was given in good faith and inadvertently foreshadowing.
-Some enthusiasm was dampened at immigration in Don Mueang International over my two day overstay of my Thai visa, which of course I claimed ignorance.
+Some enthusiasm was dampened at immigration in Don Mueang International over the two day overstay on my Thai visa which, of course, I claimed ignorance.

 “So how long in Nepal?”